Arpit9110/SY0_701/Domain 8.md

 Risk Avoidance : In this method the risk owner change plans or strategies to eliminate a specific risk.
 The risk owner choses when the risk is too great to accept or transfer.

 Risk Mitigation :  In this method the risk owner take steps to reduce likelihood or impact of risk.
 The common strategy involving various actions to mitigate it when occurred.

+### Risk Monitoring and Reporting

+Risk Monitoring
+Risk Monitoring is the process of :
+- Tracking identified risks
+- Monitoring residual risks
+- Identifying new risks
+- Evaluating risk response plans
+It involves ongoing tracking of risks and their response actions.
+It helps in determining Residual

+Risk and Control Risk:

+Residual Risk : The likelihood and impact of the risk after mitigation, transference, or acceptance measures have been taken on the initial risk.

+Control Risk : Assessment of how a security measure has lost effectiveness over time.

+Risk Reporting
+It is the communication of information about risk management activities to stakeholders.
+It includes the results of risk identification, assessment, response, and monitoring.
+It is often presented in the form of a risk report.

+Risk Monitoring and Reporting are essential for :

+Informed decision making: Offering insights for informed decisions on resource allocation, project timelines, and strategic planning

+Risk Mitigation: It about recognizing when a risk is escalating so that it can be mitigated before becoming an issue

+Stakeholder communication: It assist in setting expectations and showing effective risk management.

+Regulatory compliance: It demonstrate compliance with these regulations